 Also, a close inspection of your eyelids will be performed to detect and treat any blepharitis that could increase your risk of LASIK complications.

 A simple test to determine your dominant eye also will be performed.
-This is especially important if you have presbyopia and are considering monovision LASIK or multifocal LASIK so you have less need for reading glasses after surgery.
+This is especially important if you have presbyopia and are considering monovision LASIK so you have less need for reading glasses after surgery.

-If it is determined during your eye exam or pre-op consultation that you are not a good candidate for LASIK, your eye doctor might recommend an alternative vision correction procedure, such as PRK or phakic IOL implantation, which might be a better procedure for your specific needs.
+If it is determined during your eye exam or pre-op consultation that you are not a good candidate for LASIK, your eye doctor might recommend an alternative vision correction procedure, such as PRK, refractive lens exchange or phakic IOL implantation.